ojwalch/sleep_classifiers/README.md

 ## Data

-Data collected using the Apple Watch is available on PhysioNet: [https://alpha.physionet.org/content/sleep-accel/1.0.0/]
+Data collected using the Apple Watch is available on PhysioNet: [link](https://alpha.physionet.org/content/sleep-accel/1.0.0/)

-The MESA dataset is available for download at the (National Sleep Research Resource)[https://sleepdata.org]
+The MESA dataset is available for download at the [National Sleep Research Resource](https://sleepdata.org)

 ## Features + figures